-After playing Claire Dunphy for nearly a decade on the hit comedy show Modern Family, Julie Bowen has become one of TV's most iconic moms.
+After playing Claire Dunphy for over a decade on the hit comedy show Modern Family, Julie Bowen has become one of TV's most iconic moms.
 In addition to her three on-screen children, Bowen is a mom to three kids of her own in real life.
 However, as important a role as motherhood has played in her personal and professional life, Bowen is so much more than this one attribute, and cultivating a rich life that doesn't revolve around her kids is something she's been working toward.

 According to Bowen, when you have twins, "everything goes out the window."
 Luckily for her, playing a mom to kids on TV older than her own children taught her some valuable lessons about parenting.
 "I learned more from Claire and the writers who made Claire than I brought to Claire as a mother," she explains.
 One thing, in particular, she learned from her second family is that kids go through phases.
-"I know that sounds crazy—everyone knows kids go through phases—but when they're your kids and you think they're gonna live in that phases forever, it feels impossible," she says.
+"I know that sounds crazy—everyone knows kids go through phases—but when they're your kids and you think they're gonna live in that phase forever, it feels impossible," she says.

-It was really Nolan Gould, who plays her youngest son on the ABC series, who showed her how much kids change as they grow up.
+It was really Nolan Gould, who plays her son on the ABC series, who showed her how much kids change as they grow up.
 "I learned so much from that experience of watching him go through these phases and come out the other side and really develop into a lovely young man," she says.

 When it comes to her own kids, she follows the advice of her sister, who told her that "good enough is good enough."
 Between raising twins and worrying about sleep schedules and perfectly timed naps, Bowen admits this advice has been her reminder to not sweat the small stuff.
 "Good enough is good enough, and I've had to remind myself of that at least once a month," she says.